seaniedan/weatherWHAT/README.md

 If you are using Raspbian-lite, [install pip3.](./docs/raspbian-lite.md)

-The [Python API wrapper for DarkSky by Detrous](https://github.com/Detrous/darksky) is used to parse the weather information:
+The [Python API wrapper for Dark Sky by Detrous](https://github.com/Detrous/darksky) is used to parse the weather information:
 ```
 pip3 install darksky_weather
 ```